cy6erGn0m/vertx3-lang-kotlin/docs/blogpost.md

 }
 ```

 Easy, isn't it?
-The only remaining is to handle errors.
+The only remaining thing is to handle errors.
 We can rewrite it using Rx reactive streaming in more functional manner.

 For better readibility let's define two data classes:

 ```kotlin
 data class NamedEntry<T>(val name: String, val entry: T) data class DigestWithSize(val digest: MessageDigest, val size: Long)
 ```

 And one function to update digest

 ```kotlin
 fun DigestWithSize.update(bytes: ByteArray): DigestWithSize {
     digest.update(bytes)